By Hand & Eye

 “By Hand & Eye” is 200 pages long with full-color illustrations printed on heavy #80-pound matte coated paper.
 The book is casebound and sewn so it lasts a long time.
 The hardback boards are covered in cotton cloth with a black matte stamp.
 Like all Lost Art Press books, “By Hand & Eye” is produced and printed entirely in the United States.

 This book is also available in pdf format as a DRM-free file.
-If you need a tutorial on adding our books to your iPad, click here.

 NOTE: If you are looking for the animations discussed in the book, you can find them here.